alu111222333/JSONtemplate/README.md

 init(); //Run it immediately after loading page HTML content
 ```

-Also you can put few templates into one file splited by special keyword.
+Also you can put few templates into one file separated by special keyword ( **NextTemplateName:** ).
 Example **few_templates.html**
 ```html
 NextTemplateName: users_table